Captain-Levi-007/CTF_Writeups/Root-Me/Find_the_cat.md

    creating: Configurations2/menubar/
   inflating: META-INF/manifest.xml
 ```
-- The jpg image inside the Pictures directory is our cat photo. lets extract the metadata
+- The JPG image inside the Pictures directory is our cat photo.
+Let's extract the metadata.
 ```
  exiftool 1000000000000CC000000990038D2A62.jpg
 ExifTool Version Number         : 13.44